 The universal Final Straw offers a solution for both the environment and the economy, with disposable straw costs of over $2.5 million per day.

 The dangers of plastic extend far beyond the ocean and sea life.
-Humans are experiencing mounting health concerns from the chemicals added into plastic when it is being produced.
+Humans are experiencing mounting health concerns from the chemicals added to plastic when it is being produced.
 One of the most prevalent additives is BPA, or bisphenol A. BPA has been linked to disruptions in hormones, brain health, altered immune function, and more.
 Alarmingly, the CDC recently discovered that BPA was discovered in the urine of 93% of people over the age of 6.

 Plastic also contaminates our groundwater.
-In the US alone, there are over 3,000 active landfills, and over 10,000 old municipal ones.
+In the US alone, there are over 3,000 active landfills and over 10,000 old municipal ones.
 As our waste sits in these landfills, plastic chemicals and other hazardous toxins begin to leak into the soil, leading to unhealthy groundwater.
 While the direct leakage is only about 1 square foot, the pressure can cause the contaminated water to make a new path for itself, sometimes leading to bigger bodies of water.
 Rivers, lakes, bays and streams then come into contact with the toxin-filled water, making clean-up and remediation much more difficult.

 The public needs to switch away from disposable plastics in order to ensure a sustainable future.